French nationalism

-French nationalism (Nationalisme français) usually manifests as civic or cultural nationalism, promoting the cultural unity of France.
+French nationalism (Nationalisme français) usually manifests as civic and cultural nationalism, promoting the cultural unity of France.

 History

 French nationalism emerged during the Hundred Years' War, which consisted of a series of intermittent conflicts with the Kingdom of England.
 The wars produced a great icon of French nationalism, Joan of Arc.
 The Catholic Church also played a major role after the Protestant Reformation.
 French nationalism became a powerful movement after the French Revolution in 1789.
 Napoleon Bonaparte promoted French nationalism based upon the ideals of the French Revolution such as the idea of liberty, equality, fraternity and justified French expansionism and French military campaigns on the claim that France had the right to spread the enlightened ideals of the French Revolution across Europe, and also to expand France into its so-called "natural borders."
 Napoleon's invasions of other nations spread the concept of nationalism outside of France.